andre-artus/AnvilKotlin/README.md

       }

       drawerLayout {
-        fooContent() // Look at the top of this snippet
+      	// Look at the top of this snippet fooContent()

         listViewCompat {
           size(dip(240), MATCH)

-          // Without `this@drawerLayout`, Kotlin thinks we're calling `listViewCompat.layoutParams`, we're working on a fix.
-          // **NOTE:** On non-ViewGroup classes (e.g. buttons) it works as expected (without having to type this@...). this@drawerLayout.layoutParams {
+          // Look at the top of this snippet styleNavDrawer()
+        }.lparams {
   				gravity = START
         }

-          styleNavDrawer() // Look at the top of this snippet }
       }